-- 3. State the person the student is to be released to.
-Students will be released to their parent(s)/guardian(s), or designated person.
-If a court order limits a particular contact, a copy of the order must be on file in the - 4. school office. - 5.
-If the student is to be released to a person other than the parent, the person picking up the child should be prepared to provide identification if he/she is not known to the school officials. - 6.
-The person picking up the student should go directly to the office, at that time the student will be summoned to the office.
+- 1. A student will be released only to their parent/guardian or designated person.
+If a court order limits a particular contact, a copy of the order must be on file in the school office. - 2.
+If the student is to be released to a person other than the parent/guardian, the person picking up the student should be prepared to provide identification.
+Additionally, a parent/guardian must first call the school to notify the office of the person's name and relationship to the student. - 3.
+The person picking up the student must come into the school office and sign out the student stating the adult's first and last name, time of departure, and reason. - 4.
+No student will be called from class until the parent/guardian arrives inside the school office.